 Don’t start asking for Fantagraphics books if you’ve only written about Marvel superhero comics.
 Publishers/Creators want to know that their work will be promoted to a suitable audience.
 If you only cover books of type X, then your readers will likely be those looking for more information about books of type X, so their benefit from giving you a free comic is minimal.

 That said, there are publishers who are very generous with comp copies and appreciate the chance to do outreach to other kinds of readers, so they may be interested anyway.

 4. Follow up.

 I was surprised recently to be told that I was one of very few reviewers who sent out notices after I reviewed something.
 Especially with a good review, email the publisher, the creators, and/or the marketing person.
-(These roles may be the same person.)
-You may not want to be as giving if you write a slam, but in the case where you got a free copy, especially if you requested it, it’s polite to show that you did the work, regardless of what you said about it.
+(These may be the same person.)
+You may not want to be as giving if you write a slam, but if you got a free copy, especially if you requested it, it’s polite to show that you did the work, regardless of what you said about it.

 Tell your readers when you’re reviewing a complimentary copy.
 It helps them better evaluate your opinions.
-They’ll see what you chose to buy and what you got for free.
+They’ll see what you choose to buy and what you get for free.